-This article will explain the procedure that a plaintiff uses to get a restraining order against a defendant, which may be you, describes the types of hearings involved, and gives you basic definitions of abuse in the law.
+This article will explain the procedure that a plaintiff uses to get a domestic abuse restraining order against a defendant, describes the types of hearings involved, and gives you basic definitions of abuse in the law.

 How the Law is Organized and Located

-The statute, meaning a law passed by the State Legislature, which authorizes restraining orders is found in Massachusetts General Laws, Chapter 209A.
-The laws in our state are organized into 728 separate chapters, each of which addresses a particular general topic.
-The restraining order law is located within a cluster of family law chapters in the early two hundreds.
+The law which authorizes domestic abuse restraining orders is found in Massachusetts General Laws, Chapter 209A.
+The laws in our state are organized into "chapters", each of which addresses a particular general topic.

-Each chapter of our laws consists of a number of sections, in which each sub-topic of the law is set forth systematically.
-Chapter 209A has fifteen such sections, numbered from one to ten, with a few sandwiched in-between which were added later, like 3A and 3B.
-These individual sections are usually badly written, leave out a lot of important information, and are vague, over-broad and confusing.
-This law is especially guilty of those faults.
+Chapter 209A consists of fifteen sections, in which each sub-topic of the law is set forth systematically.
+These sections are badly written, leave out a lot of important information, and are vague, over-broad and confusing.

 What Is "Abuse" In the Law?

-The law defines abuse in a specific way, restricting it to three different possibilities.
-If you have not committed one of the three types of abuse as defined in this law, a restraining order should not be issued, at least in theory.
+The law defines "abuse" in a specific way, restricting it to three different possibilities.
+If you have not committed one of the three types of abuse as defined in this law, a restraining order should not be issued against you, at least in theory.

-Massachusetts General Laws, Chapter 209A, Section 1, sets out the three definitions of “Abuse”.
+Section 1 of Chapter 209A sets out three different definitions of “Abuse”.
 No serious person could define abuse this way, but here it is.
-In order to get a restraining order, the plaintiff has to prove that the defendant committed one of the following three acts of "abuse".
+In order to get a restraining order, the plaintiff (the person who is bringing the case to court) has to prove that the defendant (the one who is defending) committed one of the following three acts of "abuse".
 The exact words of the law are:

 “Abuse, the occurrence of one or more of the following acts between family or household members: